top of page

 Scientific Ocean Drilling Operations

 Drilling into the ocean floor to collect valuable scientific samples requires state of the art technology and specially designed drilling platforms (ships and rigs).
-IODP operations are run by three Science Operators, each of which manages a different type of platform:
+IODP3 operations are run by two Science Operators, each of which manages a different type of platform:

 • The Deep Sea Drilling Vessel Chikyu is the first riser-equipped drilling vessel built specifically for science.
 It is capable of drilling to depths as great as 7000 m below the seafloor.
 Chikyu is operated by the Institute for Marine-Earth Exploration and Engineering (MarE3) within JAMSTEC, Japan.